Readability in UX/UI Design

 6. Optimize Text Layout

-The layout of the text should facilitate easy reading and scanning.
-This includes the points that designers should:
+The layout of the text should make for easy reading and scanning, and that includes the points that designers should:

-1. Keep line lengths to an optimal 45 to 72 characters and use shorter paragraphs.
-Such structuring helps to maintain users’ attention and enhances the overall readability of the content.
+1. Keep line lengths to—an optimal—45 to 72 characters and use shorter paragraphs.
+Such structuring helps to keep users’ attention and makes the content more readable overall.

 1. Use headings and subheadings properly, with appropriate mixed-case bold, to help guide users through the content.